 The school requires that mentors have at least five years of full-time ministry experience before seeking approved mentor status.
 It should be noted that long years of experience and skills in ministry do not necessarily qualify one for supervising ministry students.
 Therefore, the Seminary requires training in supervision for new mentors.
 Mentors are expected to attend (once) the seminary’s fall or spring New Mentor Orientation program prior to, or simultaneous with, working with their student.
 If a mentor is not within driving distance of the seminary, exceptions are granted with approval of the Mentored Ministry office.
 Normally, approval is made complete by participation in the orientation program.
 If a mentor has been trained in supervision at another seminary, and if the other school’s program is comparable to ours, Gordon-Conwell will recognize such training.
 If a mentor does not attend a New Mentor Orientation within a year of approval, they will not be allowed to continue to mentor until they do.

 Mentors will be expected to uphold the standards of the Mentored Ministry program in order to continue their status as mentors.
-This includes keeping the minimal mentoring commitment of meeting with their mentee for an average of 1 hour per week for personal and ministry mentoring throughout the 12 weeks of the MM unit.
+This includes keeping the minimal mentoring commitment of meeting with their mentee for an average of 1 hour per week for personal and ministry mentoring throughout the 12 weeks of the MM course.
 It also assumes that the mentor is in basic agreement with the GCTS Community Life Statement.